Computing and E-Safety

 As part of our E-Safety teaching at Bridgelea, we will teach dedicated units about ways to keep safe online, but it will also be part of every computing session where children are taught how to use computers safely.
 In addition to this, there will also be extra E-safety sessions taught through the PSHE and other curriculum areas to reinforce all of the lessons taught, to help ensure our students know how to keep themselves safe online.

-Using Purple Mash will cover the core curriculum of E-Safety, Computer Science, Information technology, and Digital Literacy.
+Using Purple Mash will cover the core strands of the curriculum which include E-Safety, Computer Science, Information technology, and Digital Literacy.
 The outcomes are below:

 Key Stage 1 Outcomes